5 Things Raised-Christian People Miss Out On

 If you’re wondering: yes, probably.
 Though we never know “what if,” we do know that if God wants you, He’ll get you!
 But it’s hard not to wonder.

-2: Being a child of God straight off.
+2: Being a “child of God” (but not really) straight off.

 Most Christians start off as grandchildren, ushered into God’s presence by their parents, often unwillingly.
 However, there are no grandchildren in Heaven.
 We’re all children of God, and He doesn’t have a special place set aside for the earthly babies of those who chose Him.